Working with server

 RestDataProvider

-JavaScript Kanban has the RestDataProvider service that completely supports REST API for dealing with the backend.
-It allows interacting with the server and perform the following data operations:
+JavaScript Kanban includes the RestDataProvider service, which fully supports REST API for backend communication.
+The provider sends and receives the following data operations:

 REST methods

-The RestDataProvider service includes the special REST methods for dynamic data loading:
+The RestDataProvider service exposes the following REST methods:

 const url = "https://some_backend_url";